Shingles Guide

 Can I give zoster vaccine on the same day as other vaccines?

 Both Shingrix and Zostavax can be given with most inactivated or live vaccines (including any of the available pneumococcal vaccines) using separate injections and injection sites.
+Refer to the AIH for the most recent information.

 Zostavax